dwadden/dygiepp/README.md

 #### Training a model

 Enter `bash ./scripts/train/train_ace05_relation.sh [gpu-id]`.
-A model trained this way will not reproduce the numbers in the paper.
-We're in the process of debugging and will update.
+The performance we're getting is unfortunately worse than the numbers in the paper (see [Pretrained Models](#pretrained-models)), probably due to an issue in the training config.

 ### ACE05 Event